 So last year, I started to create my financial goal and that is to save (30%) part of my salary to savings and spend the remaining to paying bills, leisure, food and transportation allowance and etc. You don’t have to allot 30% of your salary immediately you can start at 5% then gradually increase it.
 The reason I can allot 30% of my salary to saving is because I don’t have my own family yet and this time I really want to start the habit of not spending all my money and living paycheck to paycheck.

 When creating a budget you need to assess your spending habits and list down activities that you think that you can let go.
 For example, if you buy a large coffee every day in one of the most popular coffee shop here in the Philippines it will cost you around Php150 a day.
 That’s Php750 per week or Php3000 per month.
 If you don’t buy coffee from Starbucks you can save Php36000 a year!
 In five years you can earn as much as Php180000 (excluding interest), enough to buy a good second hand car.
 I know that you need that coffee booze every day so you can work but imagine how much you can save if you opt to reduce or not to buy coffee in coffee shops or just create your own coffee.
 What we do today will surely affect what we are in the future.
-The earlier you save the more money you can spend or will have in the future.
+So, the earlier the you place your money banks with the best high interest savings, mutual fund or other investment avenues then more money you will have in the future.

 Setting up your financial goal like following a budget will allow you to take control of your financial future.
 Setting up a budget can help you know where you are spending your money and can help you make changes to stop overspending.